afgonczol/chorzippy/README.md

 Created and runs in Python 3, but can be converted to .EXE by using pyinstaller.
-Dependencies: geopandas, pandas, matplotlib, tkinter
+Dependencies: geopandas, pandas, matplotlib, Gooey

 First create an Excel or csv file that has a columnfor 5 digit zip codes and a column with the data you want to graph.